 The MBTA’s Natick Center Commuter Rail Station ranks in the top 25% of busiest Commuter Rail stations.
-The MBTA awarded AECOM a design contract to develop accessibility improvements to the station to bring it into compliance with the requirements of the MBTA’s Systemwide Accessibility Office.
+We’re renovating the station to improve rider experience and bring it into compliance with updated accessibility standards.

 - Improved multi-modal connections

-- More accessible commute options on the Framingham/Worcester Commuter Rail line
+- More accessible commute options on the Framingham/Worcester Line